Café Coffee Day: History

 The company is vertically integrated as per the strategy to cut costs: from owning the plantations to growing the coffee, making the coffee machines and making the furniture for the outlets.

 On 29 July 2019, Siddhartha went missing, and his body was found in the Nethravathi river backwaters two days later.
 A letter, assumed to be written by Siddhartha addressing the board of directors and staff, was made public in which he takes responsibility for not creating a profitable business model.

 In September 2019, the company appointed auditing firm Ernst and Young to scrutinize their books of accounts.
 They also indicated the auditor will also look into circumstances of the last letter written by the founder and the points he made in it.

 In March 2020, Coffee Day Enterprises Limited announced that it has reached an agreement to sell Global Village Technology Park, a 90-acre tech park on the outskirts of Bengaluru, for a total consideration of ₹2,700 crore for repaying the debt of Cafe Coffee Day's associate firms and their promoters.
 In 2023, IndusInd Bank filed a bankruptcy petition against Cafe Coffee Day.

 Outlets

+Prior to Siddhartha's death in 2018, Coffee Day had nearly 1,700 cafes, 500-plus kiosks, more than 400 Fresh & Ground outlets, and over 47,500 vending machines placed in offices of different companies.

 As of September 2024, the company had 450 café outlets in 141 cities.
+As of September 30, 2025, the cafe count stood at 423 while the vending machine business has survived with 55,733 machines.